-This study presents an explicit observation of SIP in a strongly constraint cloud region at temperatures as low as -27C.
+Until now no unambiguous observations of SIP at low temperatures outside the HM-mechanism were reported.
+This study presents the first explicit observation of SIP at temperatures as low as -27C.
 This expands our knowledge of the temperature range of clouds where SIP may occur.
 The results of this study are important for understanding of one of the fundamental mechanisms of ice initiation in clouds.
 It is also expected that these observational results will stimulate further laboratory studies aimed at the exploration of SIP at low temperatures.